flopp/QtAsciimage/README.md

     ID [color=#RRGGBB] [open] [empty] [cutting]

+*   `ID`
+Shape identifier.
+The character that is used to start the curresponding shape.
+E.g. in the above example the polyline made from the consecutive characters `6`, `7`, `8`, `9` is identified by the shaped first character `6`.

 *   `color=#RRGGBB`
 Applicable to all shape types.
 The shape is drawn in the given hex-color instead of the default color (black).